sriramab/gamamanual/G__Operators.md

 * **Possible use:**
   * OP(string) --->  file
   * string OP container --->  file
-* **Result:** opens a file in read only mode, creates a GAML file object, and tries to determine and store the file content in the contents attribute.Creates a file in read/write mode, setting its contents to the container passed in parameter
+* **Result:** Creates a file in read/write mode, setting its contents to the container passed in parameteropens a file in read only mode, creates a GAML file object, and tries to determine and store the file content in the contents attribute.
-* **Comment:** The file should have a supported extension, see file type deifnition for supported file extensions.The type of container to pass will depend on the type of file (see the management of files in the documentation).
+* **Comment:** The type of container to pass will depend on the type of file (see the management of files in the documentation).
 Can be used to copy files since files are considered as containers.
-For example: save file('image_copy.png', file('image.png')); will copy image.png to image_copy.png
+For example: save file('image_copy.png', file('image.png')); will copy image.png to image_copy.pngThe file should have a supported extension, see file type deifnition for supported file extensions.
 * **Special cases:**
   * If the specified string does not refer to an existing file, an exception is risen when the variable is used.
 * **Examples:**